etais-ee/etais-web/_posts/2024-03-11-neic-conference-2024.md

 ---
 layout: article
-title: "NeIC 2024 Conference "Nordic e-Infrastructure Tomorrow""
+title: "NeIC 2024 Conference Nordic e-Infrastructure Tomorrow"
 ---

 The NeIC 2024 conference in Tallinn on May 27-29 brings together e-infrastructure experts, researchers, policymakers, and e-infrastructure providers from the Nordics and beyond.